-Once the committee chair and committee members are set, the graduate student will need to submit a "Program of Study" form to the Graduate School.
-This form is available on the Graduate School's website.
-This form requires the original signatures of all committee members as well as a listing of the coursework that the committee has approved for the student's degree.
+Once the committee chair or co-chairs and committee members are set, the student will need to submit a "Program of Study" form to the Graduate School.
+This form is available on the Graduate School's website, where it can be converted into a Docu-Sign form.
+It requires the signatures of all committee members as well as a listing of the coursework that the committee has approved for the graduate student's degree.